respawnRW/writeups/pwn/deathnote/README.md

 ## Analysis

-First let's examine what we got.
+First let's examine what we've got.
 The deathnote binary is a simple note app with 4 functionalities.
 It is a secret what function 42 does, haha.

 ![image](https://github.com/respawnRW/writeups/assets/163560495/491c9633-53eb-4064-beb4-e4b833991a99)